If you’re a new course creator, Teachable is a good choice thanks to low pricing and useful features. This Teachable review explains more.

 - Advanced reports

-- An unbranded website or school that you can customize with your own branding
+- An unbranded website or school that you can customize with your branding

 - Live chat

-Choose this plan if you’ve created and sold your first online course and are earning more than the monthly fee.
+Choose this paid plan if you’ve created and sold your first online course and are earning more than the monthly Teachable fee for course sales.
+It will help you reduce transaction charges.

-This plan costs $499 per month.
+Teachable offer this plan at $249 per month.
 You get all of the above plus:

 - Bulk student enrollments